-Never make pancakes from a box mix for breakfast again when Homemade Pancakes taste so much better.
+Never make pancake mix from a box mix for breakfast again when Homemade Pancakes taste so much better.
 Add your favorite toppings or mix them in the batter.

 I was creating the Mother's Day index when I realized that I had this recipe for Pancakes buried in a post with some other recipe ideas.
 Now that won't do will it?!

 Making this favorite breakfast food from scratch taste SO much better than the box mix and they're really not that much more labor intensive.
 In fact, the first time I even made pancakes from a box mix was in my adult life when the kids were small.
 I bought it thinking that I could save some time.

 This recipe has been handed down for generations on my mother's side.
 She would go to Canada during the summers as a child and help extract maple syrup from the trees; then drizzle them on top.

-Place them on a hot griddle until the batter starts to bubble; then flip until the pancakes are golden brown.
+Place them on a hot griddle with some melted butter until the batter starts to bubble; then flip until the pancakes are golden brown.
 You can also add your favorite fruit to the batter or mini chocolate chips; which are my kids favorite way to eat them.
 Drizzle with syrup and get ready to gobble them down.

-These pancakes are perfect for any breakfast or brunch and taste so much better than pancake mix.
+These pancakes made from scratch are perfect for any breakfast or brunch and taste so much better than pancake mix.
 They also freeze well so you can heat them up for a quick, on-the-go weekday breakfast.
-They’re so light and fluffy too. ~Enjoy!
+They're so light and fluffy too. ~Enjoy!